 Aroma: 8.5 (Ferris) – I absolutely loved this smell…its almost everything I want to smell when I lift a glass of scotch to my nose with a pleasant twist: A nice dark woody smell with hint of peat, plus a pleasant dash of spice.

-Manliness: 7.5 – This falls firmly in the ‘Gentlemanly’ corner of this category.
-The bottle and box are gorgeous, and the description on the back manages to evoke images of the age of European exploration without sounding too self indulgent or wanky, and the whisky itself follows through.
+Honesty: 7.5 – The bottle and box are gorgeous, and the description on the back manages to evoke images of the age of European exploration without sounding too self indulgent or wanky, and the whisky itself follows through.
 That being said it loses some points from having that malfunctioning child safety lock style contraption on the mouth of the bottle.

 w/ Rocks: 7.5 – I seriously struggled with this one.
 Putting this scotch on the rocks dramatically changes the way this scotch hits your taste buds.
 Whereas when drunk plainly, the taste was so soft it was barely there and the aftertaste was an over the top adventure in flavours vying for attention, when drunk on the rocks the two merge seamlessly into one very powerful, and very delicious taste.
 The light flavors are still there, but they’re more pronounced and the spices are there with them, all at once; not in a late night dockside pubfight kind of way, but more in a “we’re all in this together now, chaps” kind of way…if it helps understanding that metaphor, in my head all of the flavours in the first part were wearing flat caps and all of the flavours in the second part were wearing smoking jackets and sitting around library lit by gas lamps.
 No?
 Well I tried.